 - How many of my symptoms are common among other underactive thyroid patients?

-- Why is weight gain a common symptom with an underactive thyroid?
+- Why is weight gain a common symptom?

 - What other conditions can hypothyroidism come hand in hand with?